Emily Carr Secondary School

-Emily Carr Secondary School (E.C.S.S or Emily Carr) is a high school in Woodbridge, Ontario, Canada, part of the city of Vaughan.
-It was established on September 1, 2003 and celebrated its first graduating class in 2007.
+Emily Carr Secondary School (E.C.S.S or Emily Carr) is a high school in Vaughan, Ontario, Canada, in the city's Woodbridge district.
+It was established on September 1, 2002, and celebrated its first graduating class in 2006.
 The school is administered by the York Region District School Board.
 Most students from this high school come from the schools near the area.
 For example, Fossil Hill Public School, Elders Mills Public School, Vellore Woods Public School, Lorna Jackson Public School, Pierre Berton Public School, Saint Stephen's Catholic Elementary School and a few more.

+The school is named for Canadian artist and writer Emily Carr.

 Courses

 Emily Carr Secondary School features classes in The Arts, Business, Law, Geography, History, English, French, Italian, English as a Second Language, Physical Education, Mathematics, Science, Social Sciences and Humanities, Special Education, Technologies, and Alternate Education.

 Sports

 ECSS offers a number of sport programs to its students.